-Service revenue accounts, support services and trading accounts are debited with the following amounts to record the real cost of holding fixed assets during the year:
+Service revenue accounts, support services and trading accounts are debited with the following amounts to record the real cost of holding non-current assets during the year:

-- depreciation attributable to the assets used by the relevant service - impairment losses attributable to the clear consumption of economic benefits on tangible fixed assets used by the service, and other losses where there are no accumulated gains in the Revaluation Reserve against which they can be written off. - amortisation of intangible fixed assets attributable to the service.
+- depreciation attributable to the assets used by the relevant service - impairment losses attributable to the clear consumption of economic benefits on noncurrent assets used by the service, and other losses where there are no accumulated gains in the Revaluation Reserve against which they can be written off. - amortisation of intangible assets attributable to the service.

 The Council is not required to raise council tax to cover depreciation, impairment losses or amortisations.
 However, it is required to make an annual prudent provision from revenue (MRP) to contribute towards the reduction in its overall borrowing requirement.
-Depreciations, impairment losses and amortisations are therefore replaced by revenue provision in the Statement of Movement on the General Fund Balance, by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.
+Depreciations, impairment losses and amortisations are therefore replaced by revenue provision, by way of an adjusting transaction with the Capital Adjustment Account in the MIRS for the difference between the two.